Understanding Long Covid: Persistent Symptoms and the Role of Mucosa in the Body

 This phenomenon has been called Covid Long and scientists seek to know why.
 It is estimated that it affects between 10 to 30% of infected people and at the moment it is difficult to diagnose and treat this syndrome.

-A team of researchers from Inserm and of the Paris City University, in collaboration with the University of Minho in Braga, Portugal, discovered that this could be explained by abnormalities in the immune system associated with the persistent presence of the virus in the body’s mucosa.
+A team of researchers from Inserm and of the Paris City University, in collaboration with the University of Minho in Braga, Portugal, discovered that this might be explained by abnormalities in the immune system associated with the persistent presence of the virus in the body’s mucosa.

-Specifically, the researchers studied the immune system of 164 personas six months after a vast majority had contracted covid.
+Specifically, the researchers studied the immune system of 164 personas six months following a vast majority had contracted covid.
 They analyzed blood samples from 127 people infected with Covid, of which half had developed a long covid.
 A group of 37 people did not suffer from any infection.

 The scientists were primarily interested in particular immune cells, CD8+ T lymphocytes.
 These lymphocytes directly attack infected cells, injecting toxic enzymes to kill the virus.

-The researchers identified some blood markers present six months after infection, among them, an excess of granzima A (from the Tcd8 lymphocyte), an inflammatory protein, while the integrina beta 7 (also present in CD8 T) was found in low quantity.
+The researchers identified some blood markers present six months following infection, among them, an excess of granzima A (from the Tcd8 lymphocyte), an inflammatory protein, while the integrina beta 7 (also present in CD8 T) was found in low quantity.

 Interview with the researcher Marne Azarias: